optimagic-dev/optimagic/docs/source/getting_started/installation.rst

 and its dependencies.

-Estimagic is not and will not be pip installable because it has so many dependencies that would be really hard to install via pip.
+Estimagic is not and will not be pip installable because it has so many dependencies that it would be really hard to install via pip.